mwcproject/mwc-miner/README.md

 You should always ensure that this file exists in the directory from which you're running grin-miner.

-# Using grin-miner
+# Using mwc-miner

-There is a [Grin forum post](https://www.grin-forum.org/t/how-to-mine-cuckoo-30-in-grin-help-us-test-and-collect-stats/152) with further detail on how to configure grin-miner and mine grin's testnet.
+There is a [Grin forum post](https://www.grin-forum.org/t/how-to-mine-cuckoo-30-in-grin-help-us-test-and-collect-stats/152) with further detail on how to configure mwc-miner and mine mwc's testnet.